 - Minimum Deposit Required: $300

-- Have little or no credit history, including a low credit score
+- You have little or no credit history, including a low credit score

-- Have a credit history in need of repair
+- You have a credit history in need of repair

-- Want a credit card that will keep you organized with your spending
+- You want a credit card that will keep you organized with your spending

-- Are looking for a credit card that will report your commendable behavior to credit reporting bureaus
+- You're looking for a credit card that will report your commendable behavior to credit reporting bureaus

-- Want the same convenience and benefits you’d get from a traditional unsecured credit card
+- You want the same convenience and benefits you’d get from a traditional unsecured credit card